 Myth #5: Hiring a motor vehicle accident attorney is useless and a waste of money

 On the contrary, by NOT hiring a car accident lawyer in Los Angeles you risk getting into legal and financial trouble if the other driver or his/her insurance company has proof that you were at fault for the collision (and you have no viable evidence to dispute their verdict and settlement).

 Sure, you don’t necessarily need a motor vehicle accident attorney to handle paperwork relating to a minor car crash.
 But in serious car accidents, especially those involving injuries or fatalities, being legally represented by a reputable and results-driven law firm such as the Law Offices of Howard Craig Kornberg is the key to success.

 Q: How much do car accident attorneys charge?

 A: If you’re concerned about Los Angeles car accident attorney fees, don’t be.
 We only get paid if we win your case.
 Attorneys collect a pre-determined contingency fee of the settlement or verdict.

 Our lawyers advance all costs and fees associated with pursuing legal action on your behalf, ensuring your recovery and spending as many hours as needed to handle your case and help you collect economic and non-economic damages.

-Thanks to this fair and client-friendly strategy, Law Offices of Howard Craig Kornberg holds the reputation of one of the most reputable law firms in California with some of the best car accident attorney Los Angeles.
+Thanks to this fair and client-friendly strategy, Law Offices of Howard Craig Kornberg holds the reputation of one of the most reputable law firms in California with some of the best car accident attorney in Los Angeles.

-Howard C. Kornberg, an award winning lawyer with the AV Preeminent rating as a trial lawyer, has won over $100 million in verdicts and settlements for his clients in his over 35 years of experience.
+Howard C. Kornberg, an award-winning lawyer with the AV Preeminent rating as a trial lawyer, has won over $100 million in verdicts and settlements for his clients in his over 35 years of experience.